An increase in marketing efforts often yields more leads. But an increase in traffic can sometimes bring in low-quality leads.

 Once you understand the problem, then you may only focus on the solution so you can meet or exceed their expectations.

 Facts and data are important for educating prospects, but you need one other key element – storytelling.

 Stories stick better in people’s minds, and when sales professionals help make the prospects the center of the story, they're equipped to provide them with a happy ending.

 The best way for sales professionals to do this is by keeping a stock of great success stories to relay to prospects.
 Once they hear that other people like them have had success with your products or services, they will begin to believe that they can have the same success.

 This will entice them and allow sales reps to move them further along in the sales process.

 Show Proof That Your Product or Service Works.

 Stories are a great way to let your prospect know that your services or products work.
 Show them that they work by delivering infographics, providing them with demonstrations, or giving them access to real customer testimonials from your best success stories.

 When customers are able to view proof, they are more likely to invest in your solution.

-Sales development is critical to the modern day sales organization.
-Your sales strategy can be greatly enhanced by the connection your sales development reps make with your customers.
+Business development is critical to the modern day sales organization.
+Your sales strategy can be greatly enhanced by the connection your business development reps make with your customers.